iris-dni/iris-service/docs/users.rst

         - no authorization cookie is provided
         - Body contains an error response structure with the error code

+    :<param string remote_auth:
+        - the remote_auth property from the SSO data :<param string api_key:
+        - the SSO API-Key

     :>json object data:
         - the result user object